How do I find a specific APC propeller?

 How can I change to color of my APC propellers?

 Clothing dye (RIT) can be used to change the color of APC propellers.
 Dark colors work best and no re-balancing is required.
 Using clothing dye is the best approach for changing the color of a large batch of propellers.
-Please follow the dye manufacturer's instructions.
+Please use hot water and follow the dye manufacturer’s instructions.

 APC propellers can also be painted with hobby paint.
 Make sure to check the balance after painting.